ronin-rb/ronin-rb.github.io/contribute/style.md

 Use double-quotes when necessary, use single-quotes otherwise.

+{% highlight ruby %}
 'i do not need double quotes here, so why use them?'

 "I do need double quotes here, #{var}."
+{% endhighlight %}

 ## Embedded Strings

 Use the `%{...}` syntax when embedding large strings into Ruby code.

+{% highlight ruby %}
 %{I find this style to be particularly clean.}
+{% endhighlight %}

 ## Expressions